Decoding Breast Cancer Risk: How Age Impacts Your Susceptibility

 Continue regular mammograms, with potential adjustments based on individual health factors.
 Addressing hormonal changes and maintaining bone health becomes crucial postmenopause.

-Genetic Testing and Counseling Across Age Groups
+Genetic Testing And Counseling Across Age Groups

 Breast cancer screening is based on genetic tests like BRCA1 and BRCA2 assessments.
 Follow ASCO and SSO guidelines, consulting your doctor for recommended tests.